Dr. Samantha Yammine, PhD is a Neuroscientist, Science Communicator, and Producer.

 Samantha Yammine is a Neuroscientist and popular Science Communicator better known as Science Sam.
-She earned her PhD from the University of Toronto studying how stem cells build and maintain the brain, then went on to found Science Sam Media, a production and consulting agency specializing in science communication and digital media.
+She earned her PhD from the University of Toronto studying how stem cells build and maintain the brain, then went on to found Science Sam Media, a production and consulting agency specializing in science communication and new media.

 wait… what’s a science communicator?